wushilin/kafka_proxy/README.md

 A config-driven Kafka proxy written in Rust.

 ## Performance Snapshot
-The proxy can sustain ~1.0-1.17 GiB/s in a local benchmark while using about 24-25% of one CPU core and ~5.6 MiB RSS.
+The proxy can sustain ~1.0-1.17 GiB/s in a local benchmark while using about 24-25% of one CPU core and ~5.6 MiB memory.

 Benchmark setup: Kafka backend on RAM disk.